stainless-steel/sqlite/README.md

 ## Example

-Open a connection, create a table, and insert a couple of rows:
+Open a connection, create a table, and insert some rows:

 ```rust
 let connection = sqlite::open(":memory:").unwrap();